akgraner/smythos-studio/README.md

 1. **Visual Agent Building**: Creating AI agents should be as intuitive as drawing a flowchart.
 2. **No-Code to Pro-Code**: Start with visual building, extend with custom code when needed.
-3. **Production-Ready**: From prototype to production deployment in minutes.
-4. **Open Architecture**: Build once, deploy anywhere with complete control over your infrastructure.
+3. **Open Architecture**: Build once, deploy anywhere with complete control over your infrastructure.

 ## Design Principles